 The apartment has gas central heating.
 The price of gas, electricity and local taxes is included.

 For the comfort of future guests, the apartment is non-smoking (including on the balcony) and pets are not allowed.
-There is free parking for one private car (available on request).
+Note that there is no free parking available at this option (paid on-street parking is available with payment by meter during daytime hours: please check on-street signs).
 The apartment block sits in well-maintained shared landscaped gardens.

 Marchmont is a popular area in Edinburgh, because of its proximity to the city centre, frequent bus service and many amenities combined with the open spaces of Bruntsfield Links and the Meadows.
 The many cafes with pavement tables give the community a continental feel (there are a dozen or so cafes within 5–10 minutes' walk of Kilgraston Court apartment).